dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ## K
 ## L
 ### <a name="label"></a>Label ([Entity](#entity))
 A piece of text that gives information about an annotation instance.
-Contains also the color, display name and children of the anntoation.
+Contains also the color, display name and children of the annotation.
 ### <a name="logsample"></a>LogSample

 ## M